Criminal Justice Focus

 Degree Requirements

 Total credits required to earn this degree: 90 in courses numbered 100 or above with a cumulative grade point average (GPA) of at least 2.0.
 A course cannot be credited toward more than one distribution or skill area.
+COLL 101, 2 credits, is also required for all new students in addition to 90 credits as stated above.

-LCC students must meet distribution requirements for associate degrees and specific certificates.
+LCC students must meet distribution requirements for bachelor degrees, associate degrees, and specific certificates.
 See Diversity and Distribution Lists for more information.

 General Education Requirements